Wyeomyia smithii: Photoperiodism

 Wyeomyia smithii is a model organism for the study of photoperiodism, the biotic process of controlling seasonal life history events by measuring day length as a reliable predictor of the seasons.
 W. smithii enters a state of developmental arrest, larval diapause, that is initiated and maintained by short day lengths and averted or terminated by long day lengths.
-There is speculation that hypothetical global warming and the shortening of winters, W. smithii has been observed to now require shorter days before going dormant, this led to the theory that this is an example of microevolutionary selection; mosquitoes that waited longer to go dormant and which had a greater fitness have been favored.
+W. smithii has been observed to now require shorter days before going dormant, leading researchers to theorize that this is a result of microevolutionary selection under conditions of global warming; mosquitoes that wait longer to go dormant are favored due to their greater fitness in a warming climate.

-Photoperiodism in Wyeomyia smithii is believed in nature to examine the startling finding that proposed, but not proven, recent climate change can force genetic change in plants and animals.
+Photoperiodism in Wyeomyia smithii is believed in nature to examine the startling finding that climate change can force genetic change in plants and animals.
 Wyeomyia smithii lives through the winter as diapausing larvae in the leaves of the pitcher plant.
 The pitcher-plant mosquito enters a hibernal diapause as larvae.
 Which means, short days initiate and maintain diapause, and long days promote continuous development in diapausing larvae.
 The day length promotes 50% development and 50% diapause (the critical photoperiod) as the same for the initiation and termination of not developing in unchilled larvae.
 For the initiation of not developing, insects pass through a "sensitive period" during which day length is interpreted as long or short, which results in a diapause/no-diapause response.
 Wyeomyia smithii is photoperiodic while in diapause.
-The sensitive period is indefinitely long, and the effect of manipulating different light.
-Dark cycles can be assessed over weeks or months, instead of a few days.
+The sensitive period is indefinitely long, and the effect of manipulating different light–dark cycles can be assessed over weeks or months, instead of a few days.
 Wyeomyia smithii oviposits into and completes their entire preadult development only within the water-filled leaves of the carnivorous pitcher plant Sarracenia purpurea.
 Throughout this range, W. smithii occupies a uniform microhabitat whose community composition remains highly consistent.
 The photoperiodic response has been exposed to various seasonal changes, both in situ and during postglacial dispersal.